evanlaube/ARMory/CONTRIBUTING.md

-# 🛡️ Contributing to ARMORY
+# 🛡️ Contributing to ARMory

 Thank you for considering contributing to ARMory!